Mellon

 Step 3 · The sourced answer

-In appetite on construction, protection and loss history, but it sits above the guideline’s per-risk TIV limit while inside the underwriter’s delegated authority — a documented conflict, not a clean accept.
+In appetite on construction, protection and loss history.
+But it sits above the guideline’s per-risk TIV limit while inside the underwriter’s delegated authority.
+A documented conflict, not a clean accept.
 Refer with the conflict surfaced, never a silent override.

 • SUB-2026-0841